virgesmith/neworder/README.md

 #### Compulsory
 The framework minimal requirements are that:
 - a timeline and a timestep is defined<sup>*</sup>.
 The timeline can be partitioned, for example for running a 40-year simulation with 1 year timesteps, but outputting results every 5 years.
 The latter are referred to as "checkpoints", and the end of the timeline is always considered to be a checkpoint.
-- python code to be executed at the first timestep, e.g. to load or microsynthesise an initial population, and any data governing the dynamics.
+- python code to be executed at the first timestep, e.g. to load or microsynthesise an initial population, and also load any data governing the dynamics of the microsimulation, e.g. fertility rates.
-- python code to evolve to the next timestep, which can (and typically will) involve multiple processes and can be implemented in multiple functions.
+- python code to evolve the population to the next timestep, which can (and typically will) involve multiple processes and can be implemented in multiple functions.
-- python code to be executed at each checkpoint, typically writing intermediate results.
+- python code to be executed at each checkpoint, typically outputting results in some form or other.

 &ast; case-based simulation support is in progress.
 In this case the timeline refers not to absolute time but the age of the cohort.

 #### Optional
 And the following are optional:
-- python code to run at each timestep to e.g. perform checks
+- python code to run at each timestep to e.g. perform checks that the population remains plausible.
-- an outer sequence: this defines a number of runs of the same simulation whilst ensuring RNG independence.
+- an outer sequence: this defines a number of runs.
+This could be re-running the entire simulation again with a different random number stream (to check convergence), or running the simulation with perturbed inputs reusing the same random numbers (to check sensitivity).

+### Provision
+The framework provides:
+- the main "loop" over sequence (if specified), and timeline.
+- a parallel execution framework supporting interprocess communication.
+- independent (or identical) deterministic pseudorandom number streams for each process and/or sequence.
+- a library of Monte-Carlo methods.
+- a mechanism to specify lazily evaluated/executed (i.e. deferred) python code.
+- ad-hoc development of fast implementations of slow-running python code, i.e. python code with explicit loops.
+- a logging framework.

+Where possible, the functionality available in existing python libraries should be used.
+The framework specifically does not provide:
+- arrays: use numpy wherever possible.
+The framework can access numpy arrays directly.
+- data frames: use pandas wherever possible.
+Data frames are accessible in the framework via numpy arrays.

 #### Special Variables
 The neworder python module defines, or requires the model to define, the following variables: